armincosta/CryptoTraderAIHelperTool/README.md

 Parameter syntax:

 ```
- python detectorTraderAIExecutor.py %MODE% %BUYPARAM% %YourCoin%%TradingPair% %AmountToSpend% %StartStopLimitPercentThreshold% %StopLimitIncrementPercentThreshold% %MonitoringTimerInterval% %TakeProfitAmount%
+python detectorTraderAIExecutor.py %MODE% %BUYPARAM% %COIN_NAME_TO_TRADE% %MAX_AMOUNT_BUY% %STOP_LIMIT_SELL_THRESHOLD_PARAM% %STOP_LIMIT_INCREASE_PERC_PARAM% %TIME_INTERVAL_SLEEP% %GAIN_AMOUNT_THRESHOLD%
 ```

+Contribution for new and enhanced functionalities:

-Your free and precious Contribution for further development of this Tool IF you like it and use it:
+Your free and precious contribution for further development of this Tool IF you like it and use it:

  If you find this trading utility Tool helpful to gain some nice $%$ profit$ while doing your trades and want to contribute to further development, improvements and fixes, please feel FREE to send some tiny amount of crypto you gained with this tool to one of these addresses: